 If you know me, you know that cheesecake is my dessert of choice, so when it's not my birthday, I find other times to make a cheesecake.... like Valentine's Day!
 This amazing White Chocolate Cheesecake is so pretty with a raspberry heart swirl and Oreo cookie crust (yay GF Oreos!).
 It's decadent and fancy, just perfect for a romantic dinner or special occasion.
-Drizzled with raspberry sauce, this cheesecake with make your heart happy with every single bite.
+Drizzled with raspberry sauce, this cheesecake will make your heart happy with every single bite.

 White Chocolate Cheesecake